Compare Car Insurance Quotes

 Compare insurance costs by make and model before you buy.
 Your choice of vehicle can add $100 to $200 a month to your costs.

 A Subaru Outback costs $96 a month to insure; a Tesla Model Y runs $241.
-Both are midsize SUVs, but the $145 monthly gap adds up to $1,740 a year.
+Both are midsize SUVs, but that $145 difference adds up to $1,740 a year.
 Honda sedans average $82 a month for full coverage, and Toyota sedans run $119.
-At $103 a month for full coverage, compact vans cost less than electric vehicles, which can run $241 or more.
+Compact vans come in at $103 a month for full coverage, less than most electric vehicles.

 An image showing the factors that affect the total cost of car insurance based on vehicle types and models.